Probate Q&A Series

 • Intestate and testamentary estates treat disabled heirs the same as others.

-• Guardianships and conservatorships help manage assets but require court oversight.
+• Guardianships help manage assets but require court oversight.

-• Special needs trusts protect benefits and provide for extra care.
+• Special needs trusts can help protect benefits and provide for extra care.

-• Updating beneficiary designations avoids probate and speeds access to funds.
+• Updating beneficiary designations can avoid probate for those assets and speed access to funds.

 If you have a disabled loved one and want to protect their inheritance, seek experienced legal guidance.
 Our attorneys at Pierce Law Group help families navigate probate, set up trusts and secure court appointments.